robcarver17/skipperman/docs/ideas.md

 ### Required for racing event:

 - random issues with volunteer changes, fix
-- include counts of reg numbers entered/cancelled
-- deselect all box for availablity
-- sail numbers without decimals
 - remember if opened details or not
-- list of non volunteers

 ### Required for social event: